 I’ve been trying to figure out how to use tempeh as a filling for vegetarian dumpling recipes lately.
 Although I haven’t nailed down a tempeh dumpling recipe, I inadvertently discovered that ground tempeh is an excellent substitute for ground chicken in lettuce wraps.
 The trick was figuring out how to properly prepare the tempeh.

 Tempeh is essentially a block of fermented soybeans that is quite firm and very different from the texture of meat.
-Although grinding the tempeh with a food processor helps break down the tempeh into smaller pieces, I still found the texture of the tempeh to be too firm.
+Although grinding the tempeh with a food processor helps break down the tempeh into smaller pieces, I still found the texture to be too firm.
 The challenge for me was to find a way to make the tempeh more tender.

-CAN YOU MAKE THE LETTUCE WRAPS AHEAD?
+CAN YOU MAKE THE TEMPEH LETTUCE WRAPS AHEAD?

 If you have any leftover broth from my yellow curry broth or tomato and coconut noodle soup recipes, use it to cook the tempeh!
 Alternatively, you can toss the cooked ground tempeh with my honey chili sauce or teriyaki sauce for extra flavor.